-An Investigation of the Non-Genetic Bioengineering of High Antiquity
+An Investigation of High Antiquity’s Non-Genetic Bioengineering

-that Stealthily Facilitates Diversity and Segregation Today
+that Stealthily Facilitates Artificial Diversity and Segregation Today

 Circumcision of minors can be defended neither as a hygienic procedure nor as a test of faith.
 Its original aim was the reduction of much feared sex-lust.
 Amputation of the primal erogenous zone redirects sexual desire and consequently transforms the mind.
-In ancient times, circumcision was used to redirect sexual energy into the service of piety and submission.
-The modern terms best describing this could be biopsychological intervention or non-genetic bioengineering.
+In ancient times, circumcision was used to redirect sexual energy into the service of religiosity and submission.
+The modern terms best describing this could be neuropsychological intervention or non-genetic bioengineering.